Lloyd Tran- header

 Following the success of Artemether, Lloyd shifted his focus to neurodegenerative diseases after his father began exhibiting symptoms of Alzheimer’s disease (AD).
 For decades, Alzheimer’s research was dominated by the amyloid hypothesis, which attributes the disease to amyloid beta plaques in the brain.
 Despite significant investments, drugs targeting this hypothesis—including Aducanumab and Lecanemab—failed to deliver meaningful benefits to patients, leaving Alzheimer’s disease without an effective, disease-modifying treatment.

-Lloyd pioneered the Neurogenesis Hypothesis, which posits that Alzheimer’s disease impairs the brain’s ability to generate new neurons in the hippocampus, leading to memory loss and cognitive decline.
+Lloyd proposed the Neurogenesis Hypothesis, which posits that Alzheimer’s disease impairs the brain’s ability to generate new neurons in the hippocampus, leading to memory loss and cognitive decline.
 This breakthrough concept led to the development of NA-831, a novel drug designed to promote neurogenesis, restore memory, and improve cognitive function.

 NA-831 which is based on mechanism of action of neurogenesis, directly related to restoring memory loss and improvement of cognitive improvement.
 Clinical trials for NA-831 have demonstrated safety and efficacy in patients with mild to moderate Alzheimer’s disease.
 Biomed Industries plans to advance the drug into Phase 3 clinical trials for both treatment and prevention.